AltahhanAi/Data_Science/docs/content/unit1/01_02_the_data_its_quality_and_its_structure.md

 Inconsistencies and other issues arise when data is read into a specific algorithm for processing.
 Microsoft Excel files provide a built-in structure and ways to migrate to different formats.
 The result depends on the file content.

 It worth mentioning here that the data can be structured either in a loose way similar to a JSON or CSV file, or strongly structured when tables are used within Excel as there are plenty of inner links to give the data a stronger structure.
-However, a database is still more structured and provide more capabilities if the goal is to add more integrity and structure to the data.
+However, a database is still more structured and provides more capabilities if the goal is to add more integrity and structure to the data.

 One positive aspect of Excel which contributed to its popularity is that it provides simple ways to see the data along with its visualisation (via charts, graphs, etc.).
 Having said that, you must differentiate between providing a storage capability for your data and acting on it in terms of processing and visualisation.
 If visualisation is important in the application, then Tableau provides such capabilities in an excellent way.
 You will see some examples of data visualisation at the end of this unit.